kritika2812/task2_mlops/README.md

 Rhel8- as a base os for running services.

-Docker- to Deploywebpages and jenkins.
+Docker- to Deploy webpages and jenkins.

 Task Description:-
 1. Create container image that’s has Jenkins installed using Dockerfile.